shashwattt26/kata-sweet-shop/README.md

 Authentication: JWT (JSON Web Tokens)
 ---

-🛠️ Setup & InstallationThis project requires **two separate terminals** running simultaneously (one for the backend, one for the frontend).
+🛠️ Setup & Installation : This project requires **two separate terminals** running simultaneously (one for the backend, one for the frontend).

+**1. Backend Setup**
-1. Backend Setup1.
-Navigate to the backend folder:
+1. Navigate to the backend folder:
 ```bash
 cd sweet-shop-backend